xunuoi/node-bigpipe/README.md

 ### More

-View full demo code in this github repo files.
+Please check the demo code in `demo` folder in the repository.
+And the Frontend js code is in `static` folder.